KozakHou/Parallel_Computing_HPC/README.md

 ### Summary

-OpenMP is a powerful tool for implementing shared memory parallel programming.
-With simple compiler directives, serial programs can be quickly converted into parallel programs.

 #### Key Concepts:
 - **Parallel Region**: Defines the code region for parallel execution.
 - **Work-Sharing Constructs**: Distribute tasks among different threads.